bitrix24/b24restdocs/api-reference/tasks/tasks-task-history-list.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon
+Some data may be missing here — we will complete it soon.

 {% endnote %}